gadhagod/Hyrule-Compendium-API/docs/compendium-api.md

     "id": 0, // integer; ID as shown in compendium "category": "...", // string; "materials"
     "description": "...", // string; short paragraph
-    "image": "...", // string, URL of image "common_locations": [], // array of strings or null for unknown; where the entry is commonly seen "hearts_recovered": 0.0, // float; health recovered when eaten raw "cooking_effect": "...", // string; special effect when used in a dish/elixir (e.g. "stamina recovery"), empty if none "dlc": false, // boolean, whether the entry is from a DLC pack /* TEARS OF THE KINGDOM ONLY */ "fuse_attack_power": 0 // integer; damage added when fused with a weapon /* */
+    "image": "...", // string; URL of image "common_locations": [], // array of strings or null for unknown; where the entry is commonly seen "hearts_recovered": 0.0, // float; health recovered when eaten raw "cooking_effect": "...", // string; special effect when used in a dish/elixir (e.g. "stamina recovery"), empty if none "dlc": false, // boolean; whether the entry is from a DLC pack /* TEARS OF THE KINGDOM ONLY */ "fuse_attack_power": 0 // integer; damage added when fused with a weapon /* */